ddavarakis/DL-for-diagnosis-of-lung-cancer-using-gene-expression/README.md

 Click on Manifest to download the manifest txt file

-Rename it to 'manifest.txt' and move it into DataMiner folder
+Rename it to 'manifest.txt' and move it into the project's folder

 ## Download files